rintoj/angular-reflux/README.md

 # angular-reflux
 This module will help you implement a unidirectional data flow (Flux architecture) for an Angular 2 (or above) application in an elegant way.
 This is inspired by [refluxjs](https://github.com/reflux/refluxjs) and [redux](http://redux.js.org/).

+## Update (24 Mar 2017)

+Since version `1.0.0`, this module is compatible with Angular's Ahead-of-Time Compilation (AOT).
+I have updated all examples to reflect this change.
+If you are here for the first time, never mind, continue reading.
+But if you have had used this module before and you want to refactor your code to make it AOT compatible check [Making Your Code AOT Compatible](#making-your-code-aot-compatible) section.

 ## About

 Flux is an architecture for unidirectional data flow.
 By forcing the data to flow in a single direction, Flux makes it easy to reason *how data-changes will affect the application* depending on what actions have been issued.
 The components themselves may only update  application-wide data by executing an action to avoid double maintenance nightmares.